DPDK/dpdk/doc/guides/nics/mlx5.rst

   - When configuring host shaper with MLX5_HOST_SHAPER_FLAG_AVAIL_THRESH_TRIGGERED flag set, only rates 0 and 100Mbps are supported.

+- HW steering:

+  - WQE based high scaling and safer flow insertion/destruction.
+  - Set ``dv_flow_en`` to 2 in order to enable HW steering.
+  - Async queue-based ``rte_flow_async`` APIs supported only.
+  - NIC ConnectX-5 and before are not supported.
+  - Partial match with item template is not supported.
+  - IPv6 5-tuple matching is not supported.

 - When using Verbs flow engine (``dv_flow_en`` = 0), flow pattern without any
   specific VLAN will match for VLAN packets as well: